cfriedline/cfriedline.github.com/content/data-carpentry-workshop-at-rutgers.md

 ### Afternoon

 Leigh started the afternoon with an introduction to Python, first using the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) then getting into the [IPython](http:www.ipython.org)/[Jupyter](http://www.jupyter.org) Notebeook.
 For not having prepared, I thought that Leigh did a fine job with covering the material that they needed to know, though at times things were a bit disheveled.
 Certainly I would have done things differently, but this is exactly why i wanted to make sure that our students had two different Python instructors, so that we could complement each other.
 She stuck to the Post-It philosophy, slowed and re-explained when the red notes went up, and covered the material relevant to the challenges.
 During the challenges, I was also running 'round and helping.
 There were a number of students who had done some programming in the past, and seemed to accept Python into their hearts as much as could be expected.

+Leigh had decided to go until 4 P.M. that day instead of the original 5 P.M.
+Since the students had some exposure to the IPython notebook, I offered to do a little tutorial on IPython notebook and some tricks/tips I've picked up along the way.